julienfroidefond/strapi-bookmarks/README.md

 yarn build
 ```

 After that, you will get in the `build` folder the files to put in chrome extension.
+Note : it gerates also the zip to ship on chroms web store.

 ## Starting developpment